DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture8.md

 - The binomial model is well suited for chooser options.
 - Monte Carlo is well suited to the other path-dependent options.

-A European chooser option is similar to a plain vanilla European option except that it allows the holder to choose at some date t choose (the choice date) over the option’s life if the option is a call or a put!
+A European chooser option is similar to a plain vanilla European option except that it allows the holder to choose at some date $t$ choose (the choice date) over the option’s life if the option is a call or a put!
 - Of course the choice date satisfies $0 < t_{\text{choose}} < T$.

 On the choice date, it is rational for the holder to choose the option to be whichever out of the call or put has the highest value on that date.